On first impression, it seems that lawyers and poets

 Lawyers and Poetry is based

-on research conducted by Professor James R. Elkins, College
+on research on lawyer poets conducted by Professor James R. Elkins, College

 of Law, West Virginia University.
 The